5-Day Glacier Mountaineering Course

 - Leave no trace skills

-Day 4: On day 4 we usually try to move camp to get everyone in the swing of how to pack everything back up, find our way to a higher camp, and then build a solid camp as higher generally means we are more exposed to any bad weather.
-We prefer to place this camp on the glacier so that we can demonstrate how to build a comfortable snow camp, dig a camp kitchen, and position everything best for bad weather.
-Once we have moved camp and everything is secure we start crevasse rescue practice.
+Day 3: On day 3 This can be used as a summit day if inclement weather is forecasted for day 4, but we prefer to use this to practice crevasse rescue in a real crevasse.
 You will be given the opportunity to hold body weight as someone slides into a crevasse (belayed) and will then learn to transfer the load to an anchor built to allow those in self-arrest to help with the rescue.
 We will start with the most basic crevasse rescue systems and then add more complicated scenarios as you master the more basic ones.
 We will also spend some time climbing ice and learning to climb unassisted out of a crevasse.
 This session will utilize all the skills that have been covered up to this point.
 Following dinner we will discuss procedures for the following days summit climb.
 We will get to bed early in preparation for a pre-dawn start.

-Day 5: We will wake up sometime well before first-light, have a quick breakfast, and then set out for the summit.
+Day 4: We will wake up sometime well before first-light, have a quick breakfast, and then set out for the summit.
 The initial stages of the climb will be undertaken wearing headlamps, crampons, climbing ropes, and ice axes.
 Once the sun is up we will shed our headlamps and work our way to the summit.
-We utilize various peaks for our mountaineering courses, but all have been chosen for the right mix of challenge, length, and glaciated climbing obstacles.
-The summit climb generally takes about 4-5 hours up and about half that time to come down.
-Typical summits include: Mt.
-Shuksan, Sahale Peak, or Eldorado Peak.
+The climb to the summit of Baker takes most groups around 10 hours round trip and is a great, doable challenge for climbers.
 Upon return from the summit climb we give people the opportunity to rest for a few hours before dinner.
 Following dinner we provide a lecture and debrief the day.
 Common post climb lectures include: discussion of expedition climbing, more advanced knots and hitches, basic map and compass skills.

 Note: This itinerary is representative of a typical trip, but may vary quite a bit given things like group strength, weather conditions, etc.